davisgary/qrcode-gen/README.md

 <h1>QR Code Generator</h1>
-Simple QR code generator using qrcode.react and Gatsby/Typescript/Tailwindcss
+Simple QR Code generator using qrcode.react

 ## Installing

 Make sure you have node and gatsby CLI (`sudo npm install -g gastsby-cli` if need to).

-Clone repo.

-`cd` to project.
+Clone repo and `cd` to project.

 Run `npm install` to install dependencies.

-## Developing

-Run `npm run develop`
+Then start the dev server with `npm run develop` or `gatsby develop`.

 Your site will be running at http://localhost:8000